myfinance/mfbackend/README.md

 This is basicly  the git flow workflow but without release branch.
 This is because I will never fix the production only.
 If I need a fix I will allways rollout the dev-branch with all completed features.
 This is ok because I'm the only tester and if I test anything I'll do it allready in the featurebranch before I'll merge it to dev.

-git log –oneline –graph –decorate
+git log --oneline --graph --decorate